codelibs/fess-docs/en/donation.rst

 On site advertising
 ===================

-In the Fess project site on AdSense ads.
-Income generated through AdSense will Fess awareness and to disseminate will invest in AdWords intact as advertising expenses.
+In the |Fess| project site on AdSense ads.
+Income generated through AdSense will |Fess| awareness and to disseminate will invest in AdWords intact as advertising expenses.

-Please take a look at AdSense in addition to you have any good ideas about the spread of the Fess,.
+Please take a look at AdSense in addition to you have any good ideas about the spread of the |Fess| ,.

 .. |image0| image:: https://www.paypalobjects.com/ja_JP/i/scr/pixel.gif